Skip to content

 StyledTables follows the same incremental approach: each step is a small, focused modification, and you can inspect the result at any stage.

-Unlike R's idiomatic pipe syntax, StyledTables has a more Julian take on iterative table modification: all styling functions are mutating and modify the StyledTable in place.
+In contrast to R's idiomatic pipe syntax, StyledTables has a more Julian take on iterative table modification: all styling functions are mutating and modify the StyledTable in place.

 The workflow